godaddy/gasket/docs/README.md

 ## Presets

-Presets are a collection of plugins.
-See [Configuring Plugins] for details.
+Presets are collections of plugins and codified opinions.
+Please see the [preset authoring guide] for details.

 ## Plugins